drtheuns/apitizer_php/docs/user-guide/policies.md

 }
 ```

-With the above query builder, anyone can access any of the fields.
+With the above schema, anyone can access any of the fields.

 ## Writing a policy